 How To Answer Interview Questions About Salary

-Do you think this is the hardest question you can be asked at interview: "What are your salary expectations?"
+Do you think this is the hardest question you can be asked at an interview: "What are your salary expectations?"

 Employers don't ask this question to make you feel uncomfortable.
 They ask because there is a budget in mind and they are trying to discover if you value yourself for around the same amount as they are willing to pay.

 So, the reason is straightforward.
 But it's still tricky.
-You don't want to blow your chances by asking for too much, effectively pricing yourself out of the job offer, and of course you don't want to state a number that results in you earning less than you could, or even worse, a number that you really can't afford to live on.
+You don't want to blow your chances by asking for too much, effectively pricing yourself out of the job offer, and of course, you don't want to state a number that results in you earning less than you could, or even worse, a number that you really can't afford to live on.

 It's for these reasons that you should try to avoid answering the question too early in the interview process.
-Instead, focus on demonstrating your value by talking about what you've done, your skills and how you would contribute in the role.
+Instead, focus on demonstrating your value by talking about what you've done, your skills and how you would contribute to the role.
 Take the opportunity to create the best possible impression as this has the potential to increase your rate of pay.